xx299x/DrissionPagePlus/README.en.md

 Automatically identify the chrome version and download the matching driver.
 Get the chrome.exe path recorded in the ini file, if not, get the path in the system variable.

+Parameter Description:

+- ini_path: str-the path of the ini file to be read and modified

+- save_path: str-chromedriver save path

 Returns: None